oahzxl/oahzxl.github.io/_pages/about.md

 Research
 ------

-My current research mainly focuses on **efficient and scalable machine learning systems** recently with a primary emphasis on **video models acceleration**.
+My current research mainly focuses on **efficient and scalable machine learning systems** through parallelism, algorithm, scheduling and compiler and optimization, recently with a primary emphasis on **video models acceleration**.
 I am always happy to chat about interesting research ideas, and looking for academic collaborations.
 Please drop me an email if you are interested in collaborating with me.

 Open-Source Projects
 ------